keboola/connection-docs/components/use-cases/ecommerce.md

 Log into Facebook with redirection from this step and allow Keboola to see the data.

-Then a list of accounts will appear.
-Select those accounts from which you want to download the data.
+From the list of accounts select the accounts from which you want to download data.

 ### Google Ads

 {: .image-popup}
 ![Google Ads Data Source](/components/use-cases/ecommerce/-------------------------------.png)

-Authorize your Google Account and then select the account you want to get the data from.
+Authorize your Google Account and then select the account from which you want to get data.
 The list will automatically appear after authorization.

 ### Sklik